cs-uob/COMS10012/docs/contents.md

 MIT has a page called [the missing semester of your CS education](https://missing.csail.mit.edu/).
 This is a course containing all those things that you're expected to know by the end of your CS degree, but are often not taught explicitly - you're expected to pick them up by your own on the side (hence the "missing" semester).
 Software Tools covers very similar content: the unit was born out of the idea "we expect our students to know this, some of them don't, what if we actually teach it?".

-[Rachel by the bay](http://rachelbythebay.com/w/) is one of my favourite Silicon Valley tech bloggers, lots of posts about development and bugs and security and corporate culture and posix and stuff.
+[Rachel by the bay](http://rachelbythebay.com/w/) is a great Silicon Valley tech blogger, lots of posts about development and bugs and security and corporate culture and POSIX and stuff.